 To find and display regions that match a word or phrase:

-1 Click the Region List pop-up menu and choose Find.
+1 Click the Region List pop-up menu at the top of the Region List, and choose Find.
 Or press Control+Shift+F (Windows) or Command+Shift+F (Macintosh).